Quicr/quicr-protocol-spec/moq-proto.md

 ```

-CJ - The maks can just be the number of bits in the name that are
-wildcarded.
-For example, if the right most 16 bits of the name are
-wildcarded, then the mask would have a value of 16.

 The `ORIGIN` field identifies the Origin server for which this
 subscrption is targetted. `SUBSCRIPTION_ID` is a randomly chosen
 to identify the subscription by a given client and is